From your computer

 If you’re using a computer with a current version of Office installed, you’ll see an Open in Desktop App button which will switch you to the traditional desktop version of that app.

-Don’t forget, if you have an Microsoft 365 Business Standard account, you’re entitled to install the full desktop Microsoft Office suite on up to five computers (even your home PC) at no additional cost.
+As a My IT Guy managed service client, you’re entitled to install the full desktop Microsoft Office suite on up to five computers (even your home PC) at no additional cost!
 See this separate guide for instructions on how to install Office on your computer.

 The web version of Teams allows you to use instant chat, audio/video calls with your colleagues, access files, video conference and collaborate from your browser.
 Teams can be your main method of communicating with your colleagues while you’re out of the office.
 Chat is more immediate than email, and with one button you can quickly switch to an audio call or video call.
 Several people can collaborate on a document, spreadsheet or presentation at the same time, wherever they happen to be.